Why Hens Are Not Pez Dispensers—or Egg Machines

 Treats: Keep Them in Check

 We all love spoiling our chickens, but moderation is key.
 Treats should make up no more than 5-10% of their total diet.
-Even healthy snacks like fruits, veggies, mealworms can upset nutritional balance when overdone.
+Even healthy snacks like fruits, veggies, and mealworms can upset nutritional balance when overdone.
 But how do you ensure all chickens receive their 5-10%?
-There is a pecking order, the hen at the top of the pecking order is going to get more of her 5-10%.
+There is a pecking order; the hen at the top of the pecking order is going to get more of her 5-10%.
 She will now be the one with the most unbalanced diet.

 A good rule of thumb: if you're offering treats, reduce them to a few times a week and keep portions small.
-Think of them as reward, not a replacement for their main feed.
+Think of them as a reward, not a replacement for their main feed.

 Supporting Natural Laying Health